 To apply, complete an application for admission to UNI and submit the UNI Scholarship Application by January 15.
 Be sure to provide a clear and complete description of activities, honors and leadership positions in the Involvement section of the application.
 The essay question required of your major/college will also be used as the writing sample for the Presidential Scholarship review process.

-Students who meet the application criteria above and submit a complete UNI Scholarship Application will be notified by email of their inclusion in the Presidential Scholarship review process within one week of the January 15 application deadline.
+Students who meet the application criteria above and submit a complete UNI Scholarship Application will be included in the Presidential Scholarship review process.
+Those who advance through the first round of review will be contacted by email within one week of the January 15 application deadline to submit a brief supplemental form for the second round review.
 Recipients will be notified by February 15.